 Storage and Security

 Your motorcycle will need a place to sleep during the night or day when not in use.
 The best case scenario is a fully enclosed locked garage.
 The worst case scenario is parking it on the street.
 Regardless of where it is parked, if left for longer periods of time (more than a few days) its a good idea to purchase a waterproof motorcycle cover.
 This will protect the bike from water, dust and the environment while not in use.
 If the motorcycle is parked on the street or in front of your house/apartment, in needs to be secured and covered.
 The more security measures taken, the more of a deterrent from theft.
 The best in my opinion is a big thick security chain.
 There are many forms of motorcycle security items that can be purchased to protect your bike.
 If outside in the elements or in vision of the public, make sure the bike is covered with waterproof motorcycle cover to protect from rain and prying eyes.
 Its a good idea to tie this down so it doesn’t get stolen or blown away.
-A good motorcycle chain will usually set you back $150-$200.
+A good motorcycle security chain will usually set you back $150-$200.
 Money can be saved on insurance by the more security measures that are in place to protect the motorcycle from theft.

 General maintenance and fuel costs

 These costs will vary depending on the type and age of the motorcycle and how much it’s used.
 Obviously fuel consumption depends on how often the bike is ridden.
 Personally I use approximately $40-$60 a week in high grade fuel.
 When it comes to motorcycle maintenance, a motorcycle should have a general service done at 5000 miles.
-A motorcycle chain should be cleaned every 500-1000 miles.
+A motorcycle chain should be cleaned every 500-1000 miles or when needed.
 Tyres usually last from 5000-15000 miles depending on the type.
 Personally I get at least 2 services a year ($700), new tyres ($500), new brake pads ($500) new chain and sprocket ($400) and some basic at home maintenance like chain cleaner and bike wash ($50).
 These maintenance costs are assuming nothing goes wrong with the motorcycle as you put miles on it.
 Costs can be kept down by doing your own maintenance at home, depending on how mechanically minded you are and the tools that you have access to.
 The most annoying costs that seem to occur outside of the norm are tyre punctures, flat batteries and blown headlights.
 If your motorcycle isn’t maintained properly year after year, the costs will be higher when the motorcycle starts falling apart.
 My biggest money saving tip is to keep up with chain maintenance.
 Keep the chain cleaned and lubed to increase its life.

 Table of one time motorcycle expenses